top of page

 Introduction

-Complex organisations will undoubtedly have highly-trained and experienced personnel with in-depth knowledge about how to perform their roles, but have little understanding of how their jobs affect the work of others, and the impacts on the organisation as a whole.
-In such situations, there is extensive “key person risk,” where key experience and knowledge lies within veterans of the industry, much of the risk may be unrealised.
+Complex organisations will undoubtedly have highly-trained and experienced personnel with in-depth knowledge about how to perform their roles, but have little understanding of how their jobs affect the work of others and the impacts on the organisation as a whole.
+In such situations, there is extensive “key person risk,” where key experience and knowledge lie within veterans of the industry, much of the risk may be unrealised.
 In engineering settings, this has been called the “Grey Beard Problem”.

 This Case Study is the capture of ship design knowledge in the US Navy.
 Therefore, the particulars are relevant to the government, defence, and marine sectors.